-Because of the strength of the good-faith presumption, weak circumstantial evidence is "plainly insufficient to prove ... intentional discrimination" in a redistricting plan when a legislature's stated purpose is "reasonable" and "legitimate" on its face.
+Because of the strength of the good-faith presumption, weak circumstantial evidence is "plainly insufficient to prove ... intentional discrimination" when a legislature's stated purpose is "reasonable" and "legitimate" on its face.
 Abbott, 138 S. Ct. at 2327.
-Indeed, where "racial identification is highly correlated with political affiliation," even evidence of "the district's shape, its splitting of towns and counties, and its high African-American voting population" is insufficient- "as a matter of law"-to justify a finding of racial intent.
+Indeed, where "racial identification is highly correlated with political affiliation," even evidence of "the district's shape, its splitting of towns and counties, and its high African-American voting population" is insufficient, "as a matter of law," to justify a finding of racial intent.
 Easley v.
-Cromartie, 532 U.S. 234, 243 (2001) (Cromartie II).
-Such evidence cannot meet the high burden to show "that racial considerations [we]re 'dominant and controlling."
-Id. at 257 (quoting Miller, 515 U.S. at 913).
+Cromartie, 532 U.S. 234, 243 (2001) (Cromartie II) (emphasis added).
 In Abbott, for example, the Court faulted the lower court for imputing bad faith to the legislature based on wholly circumstantial evidence, such as recent discriminatory intent in prior redistricting and the "willful ignorance" of the legislature toward deficiencies in the new plan.
 Abbott, 138 S. Ct. at 2327-29 (cleaned up).
 Rejecting this reliance on circumstantial evidence, the Court emphasized that "[t]he only direct evidence ... suggest[ed] that the 2013 Legislature's intent was legitimate" and that the district court improperly "discounted this direct evidence."
 Id. at 2327.
-Because the legislature's expressed intent was "entirely reasonable and certainly legitimate," the circumstantial evidence was "plainly insufficient to prove that the 2013 Legislature acted in bad faith and engaged in intentional discrimination."
+After all, the legislature's expressed intent was "entirely reasonable and certainly legitimate," so the circumstantial evidence was "plainly insufficient to prove that the 2013 Legislature acted in bad faith and engaged in intentional discrimination."
 Id.

-B. Despite Defendants' repeated references to Abbott and its required good-faith presumption, see, e.g., Doc.
+B. Yet despite Defendants' repeated references to Abbott and its required good-faith presumption, see, e.g., Doc.
 323 at 1, 29, 33, the district court here didn't even mention, much less apply, the presumption of legislative good faith.
 That unexplained failure to apply the correct legal standard is grounds enough to reverse.
 See Abbott, 138 S. Ct. at 2326 ("[W]hen a finding of fact is based on the application of an incorrect burden of proof, the finding cannot stand."); see also League of Women Voters of Fla., Inc. v.
 Fla.
 Sec'y of State, 32 F.4th 1363, 1373 (11th Cir.
 2022) (per curiam) (staying district court injunction pending appeal because "it does not appear to us that the district court here meaningfully accounted for the presumption" of legislative good faith).

 Worse, the court applied the very analysis denounced in Abbott by cross-examining the legislative aide who drew the map, ascribing racial motivations to his actions, and then assigning those motivations to the State itself.
-In doing so, the district court improperly shifted the burden of proof to the State, holding that the mapdrawer "failed to provide the Court with any plausible explanation for the abandonment of his 'least change' approach ... or the subordination of traditional districting principles."
+In doing so, the district court improperly shifted the burden of proof to the State, holding that the mapdrawer "failed to provide the Court with any plausible explanation for the abandonment of his 'least change' approach' ... or the subordination of traditional districting principles."
 App.29a.
 The court did not attempt to explain why the mapdrawer's testimony that he targeted a "partisan lean" was not a "plausible explanation."
 App.24a.
 This was not a credibility determination between conflicting testimony, cf. Cooper, 581 U.S. at 309-10, but instead a complete rejection of the idea that a good-faith partisan explanation could be plausible.